Mon, Jan 27

 • Sponge

-• Vector pen tools
+• Vector pen tools/path selection tools

 • Vector selection tools